kianwasabi/Weather_Information_API/README.md

 </pre>

 <h2>Error Handling</h2>
-<p>Describe how your API handles errors.
-Include information on the types of errors that might be returned, as well as any error codes and messages.</p>
 <p>API Error Codes:</p>
 <p>Errors can be thrown internally by the server or been recieved by calling another api like openweathermaps.
 All Errors are displayed in the response as followed: </p>
 <pre><code>